 Industries Class 8

-Industry refers to an economic activity that is concerned with production of goods, extraction of minerals or the provision of services.
-Examples – iron and steel industry (production of goods), coal mining industry (extraction of coal) and tourism industry (service provider) etc.
+• Industry refers to an economic activity that is concerned with the production of goods, extraction of minerals or the provision of services.
+Examples – the iron and steel industry (production of goods), coal mining industry (extraction of coal) tourism industry (service provider) etc.

-Manufacturing or secondary activities change raw materials into products.
-The paper made from pulp and cloth made from cotton has value added to them at each stage of the manufacturing process.
-In this way the finished product has more value and utility than the raw material that it is made from.
+• Manufacturing or secondary activities change raw materials into products.
+The paper made from pulp and cloth made from cotton have value added to them at each stage of the manufacturing process.
+In this way, the finished product has more value and utility than the raw material that it is made from.

-• Mineral based industries are primary industries that use mineral ores as their raw materials.
+• Mineral-based industries are primary industries that use mineral ores as their raw materials.
 The products of these industries feed other industries.
-Iron made from iron ore is the product of mineral based industry.
+Iron made from iron ore is the product of mineral-based industries.
 This is used as raw material for the manufacture of a number of other products such as heavy machinery, building materials and railway coaches.

-• Cottage or household industries are a type of small scale industry where the products are manufactured by hand, by the artisans.
+• Small-Scale Industries: Cottage or household industries are a type of small-scale industry where the products are manufactured by hand, by the artisans.
 Basket weaving, pottery and other handicrafts are examples of cottage industry.
-Silk weaving and food processing industries are small scale industries
+Silk weaving and food processing industries are small-scale industries.

-• Investment of capital is higher and the technology used is superior in large scale industries.
-Production of automobiles and heavy machinery are large scale industries.
-Small scale industries use lesser amount of capital and technology as compared to large scale industries that produce large volumes of products
+• Large-Scale Industries: Investment of capital is higher and the technology used is superior in large-scale industries.
+Production of automobiles and heavy machinery are large-scale industries.
+Small-scale industries use a lesser amount of capital and technology as compared to large-scale industries that produce large volumes of products.

-• Ownership – Industries can be classified into private sector, state owned or public sector, joint sector and cooperative sector.
+Industries can be classified into private sector, state-owned or public sector, joint sector and cooperative sector.

 • Private sector industries are owned and operated by individuals or a group of individuals.